openpreserve/odf-validator/docs/VALIDATION.md

 An OpenDocument Package manifest SHALL contain a root \"/\" entry if a mimetype file is present.

-The “META-INF/manifest.xml” file should contain a <manifest:file-entry> element whose manifest:full-path attribute has the value "/".
+The “META-INF/manifest.xml” file SHOULD contain a <manifest:file-entry> element whose manifest:full-path attribute has the value "/".
 This element specifies information regarding the document stored in the root of the package.
-This entry shall exist if the package contains a file "mimetype"
+This entry SHALL exist if the package contains a file "mimetype"

 See [Section 3.3 of the ODF Package Specification](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part2-packages/OpenDocument-v1.3-os-part2-packages.html#a_3_3_MIME_Media_Type).